Ly-sec/PalBot/README.md

 `npm install` - this will install all dependencies.

-Now open the `config.json` file and enter ALL the informations.
+Now open the `config.json` file and enter all the informations.

 After that, you're basically good to go.